HackYourFuture/post-grad-ed/Week1/README.md

 2. Write out in 100 words or less your number #1 key lesson you learned this week.
 Post the message in the message in the Slack channel

 > Don't make it generic, like "I learned that it's important to always keep learning".
 Instead, make it specific to your learning process.
 For example, "I learned that authentication is needed to safeguard certain routes from public access".

+3. Already make a pull request with including the current state of your technical assigment code.

+4. Perform a code review on the pull request of one of your classmates.
+For instructions on how to do this, look [here](./../how-to-code-review.md)

 _DEADLINE SATURDAY 23.59 CET_